Wednesday, June 22, 2005

 The concept should've scared me away from the start, but I decided to give Max and Grace a try due to the fine work much of its cast has done elsewhere, especially Natasha Lyonne in The Slums of Beverly Hills and Lorraine Bracco in Goodfellas and on The Sopranos.

 Alas, Michael Parrish's feature-film debut is one in a long line of calculatedly quirky romantic comedies that feel more cynical than sincere.
 The premise, in brief, is that Max (David Krumholtz, who'll be in town with Parrish to support the film) and Grace (Lyonne) are two suicidal mental patients who fall in love, get married, bust out of the mental institute, and go off on a journey of self-discovery.
-Max and Grace has its moments--I liked the dream/fantasy sequences--but it fails to catch fire.
+Max and Grace has its moments--I liked the dream and/or fantasy sequences--but it fails to catch fire.

 That said, I don't mean to suggest that Harold and Maude was a perfect film or the template by which all off-beat romantic comedies should be judged (that would be The Graduate).
 The concept, after all, is pretty preposterous.